IBM-Cloud/docs/services/IoT/devices/device_mgmt/index.md

 |404   |The topic name is incorrect, or the device is not in the database.|
 |409   |A conflict occurred during the device database update.
 To resolve this conflict, simplify the operation if necessary.|

-## Observe attribute changes
+## Observe Attribute Changes requests
 {: #observations-observe}

-{{site.data.keyword.iot_short_notm}} can send this request to a device to observe changes of one or more device attributes.
-When the device receives this request, it must send a notification request to {{site.data.keyword.iot_short_notm}} whenever the observed attribute's value changes.
+{{site.data.keyword.iot_short_notm}} can send an Observe Attribute Change request to a device to observe changes of one or more device attributes by using the Observe Attribute Changes request type.
+When the device receives the request, it must send a notification request to {{site.data.keyword.iot_short_notm}} whenever the values of the observed attributes change.

-**Important:** Devices must implement, observe, notify, and cancel operations in order to support [Firmware Actions- Update](requests.html#firmware-actions-update).
+**Important:** Devices must implement, observe, notify, and cancel operations in order to support [Firmware Actions- Update](requests.html#firmware-actions-update)  request types.

-### Topic
+### Topic for an Observe Attribute Changes request

-The server publishes this request to the following topic:
+The server publishes an Observe Attribute Changes request to the following topic:

 ```
 iotdm-1/observe
 ```

-### Message format
+### Message format for an Observe Attribute Changes request

 The `fields` array is an array of the device attribute from the device model.
 If a complex field, such as `mgmt.firmware` is specified, it is expected that its underlying fields are updated at the same time so that only a single notification message is generated.